 #10 — Viracopos/Campinas Airport (Capinas, Brazil)

 We kick off the list of the world’s best airports with an airport from South America: Campinas Airport.
 I have to admit that I’ve never heard of that airport before.
-However, the airport achieved excellent scores across all assessed areas: A top on-time performance of 8.4, very good service quality of 8.2, and solid in terms of food and shops.
+However, the airport achieved excellent scores across all assessed areas: A top on-time performance of 8.4, outstanding service quality of 8.2, and solid in terms of food and shops.
 Overall, the airports achieved a score of 8.25 out of 10 possible points.

 #9 Tenerife North Airport (Tenerife, Spain)